What We Do

 Domestic & Family Violence Services

 The leading cause of homelessness for women and youth is the need to flee unsafe homes.
-To address this, we must proactively work to ensure that everyone is safe in their own homes—and with their families.
+Everyone has the right to a safe home—whether with their family or elsewhere.
+To address this, we must proactively ensure that safety is never a privilege, but a guarantee.

 Foster Care Services